Leah Goldberg: Room for Rent

-Considered a classic in Israeli literature, Room for Rent is read to children to teach them the timely message of tolerating diverse people's races, beliefs, and practices, and that friends come in all shapes and sizes.

 On March 19, 2020, former Israeli president Reuven Rivlin uploaded a YouTube video of himself narrating Room for Rent.

 Literary style and influences

-Goldberg was widely read in Russian, German, and French poetry.
+Goldberg was widely read in Russian, German, and French literary circles.
 Symbolism and Acmeism were strong influences on her style.
-Her poetry is notable for coherence and clarity, and for an emphasis on ideas over baroque forms.
-Nili Gold, Modern Hebrew Literature scholar and editor of the English translation of And This is the Light, has noted Goldberg's "high aestheticism, musicality, and unique merging of intellect and humanity".
+Her poetry is notable for coherence, clarity, and an emphasis on ideas over baroque forms.
+Nili Gold, Modern Hebrew Literature scholar and editor of the English translation of And This is the Light, has noted Goldberg's "high aestheticism, musicality, and unique merging of intellect and humanity."

 Goldberg's poetics perceive the general in the specific: a drop of dew represents vast distances and the concrete reflects the abstract.
-Her poetry has been described as "a system of echoes and mild reverberations, voices and whispers," that recognizes the limitations of the poem and language.
-Her work is minor and modest, taking a majestic landscape like the Jerusalem hills and focusing on a stone, a thorn, one yellow butterfly, a single bird in the sky.
+Her poetry has been described as "a system of echoes and mild reverberations, voices and whispers" that recognizes the limitations of the poem and language.
+Her work is minor and modest, taking a majestic landscape like the Jerusalem hills and focusing on a stone, a thorn, one yellow butterfly, and a single bird in the sky.

-Unlike many of her contemporary peers, most notably Nathan Alterman, Goldberg avoided outright political poetry, and did not contribute occasional poetry to Hebrew periodicals with overt current-affairs discourse.
+Unlike many of her contemporary peers, most notably Nathan Alterman, Goldberg avoided outright political poetry and did not contribute occasional poetry to Hebrew periodicals with overt current-affairs discourse.